sharkdp/latex-report/README.md

 Compiling
 ---------
+To compile the report, (install and) call
+``sh
+latexmk
+``
-Continuously monitor changes to the main tex-file and all includes by calling `latexmk`. latex-report comes with a default `.latexmkrc` file.
+The configuration file for latexmk is called `.latexmkrc`.
+To continuously monitor changes to the main tex-file and all includes, call
+``sh
+latexmk -pvc
+``

 Updating
 --------